maggiewhite/bayareawomenintech/README.md

  * Not specific for girls, but has received awards for their encouragement of diversity
  * Volunteer as a mentor
 * [Yearup](http://www.yearup.org/get-involved/mentor/?location=national-us/)
+ * Mentor (8-month commitment) or tutor a student age 18-24 from a diverse urban background
+ * For a shorter term commitment, be a guest speaker to a class
 * [Girls Teaching Girls to Code](http://www.girlsteachinggirlstocode.org)
  * Stanford women in technical fields teach and inspire Bay Area high school girls to explore CS and engineering
  * High school students can apply for the liaison program to work with GTGTC to organize events in their communities